worldmint/MinerOM/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the mineromd tests manually, launch `src/test/test_minerom`.
+To run the gincoind tests manually, launch `src/test/test_gincoin`.

-To add more mineromd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more gincoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the minerom-qt tests manually, launch `src/qt/test/test_minerom-qt`
+To run the gincoin-qt tests manually, launch `src/qt/test/test_gincoin-qt`

-To add more minerom-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more gincoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.